-Daniel Dercksen shares a few thoughts with storyteller and storymaker Regardt van den Bergh, whose inspirational Uitvlucht will be screened in competition at the Indie Karoo Film Festival.
+Daniel Dercksen shares a few thoughts with storyteller and storymaker Regardt van den Bergh, whose inspirational Uitvlucht was screened in competition at the Indie Karoo Film Festival.

 Following a great run at cinemas, Uitvlucht is deservedly in competition at the Indie Karoo Film Festival.
 How do you feel about this?